 StartPowder - 3 Tips To Avoid Face Planting (2:49)

 Mark Smiley has been climbing, skiing and guiding for the better part of this life.
 His passion for adventure has taken him around the world.
-5 Denali expeditions, and 20+ expeditions to places like China, Peru, Ecuador, Across Europe, Canada and Alaska, have given Mark a ton of experience to draw from.
+5 Denali expeditions, and 20+ expeditions to places like China, Peru, Ecuador, Across Europe, Canada and Alaska, have given Mark a ton of experiences to draw from.

 His teaching style is fun, concise and easy to understand.
-As an IFMGA Certified Mountain Guide, he is among the world's elite guides to reach this status.
+As an IFMGA Certified Mountain Guide, Mark is among the world's elite guides to reach this status.
 More important than this certification, is his candid style of conveying to you the best of the best information and techniques that will really help you.
 Through this course you will tap into his expertise, skills, and knowledge for real world learning.

 Anyone lucky enough to have been taught by these three steep skiing and backcountry skiing experts only has good things to say.
 Now, they share their magic with you!
 Steep skiing and avalanche education are huge topics that they tackle with professional poise.
 You will take away actionable tips that will make a difference.